-We paid a distribution of \$0.60 per unit in the first quarter of 2010.
+We paid a distribution of \$0.60 per unit in the second quarter of 2010.
 Our distributions typically exceed our net income generated in any given year primarily because of depreciation, which is a "non-cash" expense.
-Our future distributions will be determined by Simon Property's Board of Directors based on actual results of operations, cash available for distributions, and what may be required to maintain Simon Property's status as a REIT.
+Our future distributions will be determined by Simon Property's Board of Directors based on actual results of operations, cash available for distributions, and the amount required to maintain Simon Property's status as a REIT.